leejoonli/code-every-day/log.md

 ## Thoughts

 Did a basic loop with a conditional and a list of all the vowels needed to be searched for.
 Could've just created a string instead of a list inside the conditional.

+# Day 128 (6/22/2022)

+## Codewars

+Did a codewars challenge today.
+The challenge was to return the next perfect square.

+## Thoughts

+Did some basic algebra to find if the input is a perfect square, then add 1 to the perfect square, and then square it and return the value.
+Forgot that there's a Python method called .is_integer() to find if the input was a perfect square.